On the Friday before Memorial Day, Merriam-Webster sent out this tweet:

 Read broadly, this definition does not exclude cold cereal from being a type of soup.
 Cereal is a liquid food containing pieces of solid food.
 It doesn’t have a meat, fish, or vegetable stock as a base, but the definition doesn’t strictly require that.

 But we all know, of course, that cereal isn’t soup.
-Soup is usually (but not always) served hot, and it’s usually (but again, not always) savory and salt.
+Soup is usually (but not always) served hot, and it’s usually (but again, not always) savory or salty.
 It’s also usually eaten for lunch or dinner, while cereal is usually eaten for breakfast.
 But note how hard it is to write a definition that includes all things that are soup and excludes all things that aren’t.

 My friend Mike Sakasegawa also noted the difficulty in writing a satisfactory definition of sandwich, saying, “Though it led me to the observation that sandwiches are like porn: you know it when you see it.”
 I said that this is key: “Just because you can’t write a single definition that includes all sandwiches and excludes all not-sandwiches doesn’t mean that the sandwich-like not-sandwiches are now sandwiches.”
 And Jesse Sheidlower, a former editor for the Oxford English Dictionary, concurred: “IOW, Lexicographer Fail.”